Artist

 Much easier to

-Also two japanese CD versions, King K32Y 2120 and Strange Days 1005, the latter
+Also two Japanese CD versions, King K32Y 2120 and Strange Days 1005, the latter

 with mini-LP cover, exist.

-The original italian CD reissue by Vinyl Magic, deleted since long, has finally
+The original Italian CD reissue by Vinyl Magic, deleted since long, has finally

 been replaced by a nice one in the BTF "Italian progressive rock" with